Follow Proper Ladder Angle Rule to Avoid Risks

 Ladder angle calculator

 The ladder angle rule is the easiest way to stay safe when using a ladder.
 A safe ladder calculator is simply an easy way to calculate how to place your ladder to use it safely.
-A ladder that does not support itself, such as an extension ladder, needs to be set at the right angle to ensure it remains sturdy and safe throughout.

 There are two standard ladder angle calculator methods-